rgreen1995/fifa_examples/README.md

 `
 tox
 `
+If you are failing on flake8 errors a good starting point that will fix lots of them is to run (black)[https://github.com/psf/black].
+This will automatically fix lots of formatting such as spaces, bad commas ect.

+`
+black something.py
+`

+Also see similar one for notebooks called  (nb-black)[https://pypi.org/project/nb-black/].
+At the top of your notebook add

+`
+%load_ext nb_black
+`

 We will write the majority of the code in the shine module but we will present results/visualisations using notebooks and we will add these [here](https://github.com/rgreen1995/Chance_to_shine/tree/main/notebooks), notebooks are hard to review.
 So the peer review will happen mostly on the code via pull requests.
 See git section below